-The four lead providers responsible for providing all reablement, domicillary care and support to access the community are:
+The lead providers responsible for providing all reablement, domiciliary care and support to access the community are:

-- Brunel Care is the lead provider for community-based health and care support in the South Gloucestershire Clusters four and five areas
+- Brunel Care is the lead provider for community-based health and care support in the South Gloucestershire Clusters 4 and 5 areas

 For more information on each of the providers please see their individual websites.

 The lead providers have put together detailed plans covering how and when changes will take place.
 There will be a managed transition period for people moving to the new provider and you and your carer/family will be involved in discussions between your current provider and new provider who will be able to answer these questions.